highfive-devs/highfive/README.md

+> [NOTE]
+> HighFive was orignally developed and maintained at
+> https://github.com/BlueBrain/HighFive.
+To continue maintenance of HighFive as
+> an independent open-source code without support from BBP or EPFL, some (one)
+> of the developers decided to create this repository.

 *Note:* In preparation of `v3` of HighFive, we've started merging breaking changes into the main branch.
 More information and opportunity to comment can be found at: